Moealsir/SetGit/README.md

 ~~~
 vi ~/.config/fish/config.fish
 ~~~
-copy 'fish_aliases' file and paste it inside config.fish and save file
+copy 'fish_aliases' file and paste it inside config.<br>
+!modify the vaiables to your own information!<br>
+save file.

 run the command to restart fish shell:
 ~~~
 fish
 ~~~

 **#Both script will set the follwing:**
 1. aliases can be used anytime (you can modify them later)